lucassimao/cashflow-spring-boot-backend/README.md

    2. Signup api must be public
 4. Reports **[done]**
    1. Annual, monthly and Daily reports of income and expenses
-6. Cash flow goals - to define income and expenses goals in order to compare with the real cash flow **[done]**
+5. Cash flow goals - to define income and expenses goals in order to compare with the real cash flow **[done]**

+## Tasks - Frontend
+1. CRUD of Book entries groups
+2. CRUD of Book entries ( expenses or incomes )
+3. Cash flow goals - to define income and expenses goals in order to compare with the real cash flow
+4. Reports
+   1. Annual, monthly and Daily reports of income and expenses
+5. Signup from
+6. Login form

 ## Reference and articles ##